-Bachelor's programs in this field can prepare students for a number of positions, including financial planner, financial analyst, broker or retirement planning specialist.
+Bachelor's programs in this field can prepare students for a number of positions, including financial planner, financial analyst, broker, or retirement planning specialist.
 Graduates of financial planning programs should have the knowledge and skills to test for the Certified Financial Planner (CFP) or Registered Investment Advisor (RIA) designations.
-Before applying to an undergraduate program in financial planning, students should have earned a high school diploma or General Educational Development (GED) credential.

 Courses in a bachelor's program in financial planning typically cover several areas of finance, including taxation and investment and insurance brokerage.
 Samples of classes in a financial planning program include the following:

 MBA programs with a concentration in financial planning can prepare students for executive-level positions in the financial planning industry.
 The capstone to this graduate program may draw heavily from casework, requiring students to explore case studies in areas like personal financial advisement and retirement planning.
 In this type of capstone, professional ethics are emphasized throughout the casework.
 Some schools also offer Master of Science in Financial Planning programs.

 MBA programs feature advanced courses, and students should have a good understanding of basic financial planning theories before enrolling.
 Common courses might include the following: